Gheorghe Eminescu: Imprisonment and return as a scholar

 In 1944, the Lieutenant Colonel had passed into the reserves, and, alongside Captain Petre Penescu, was running "G. Eminescu & Co.", which owned a nail-making factory in Brăila.
+The anti-Nazi coup of 1944, which brought Romania into the Allied camp, also allowed for the restoration of multiparty democracy.
+Eminescu was persuaded by his friends to join the National Peasants' Party (PNȚ).
+His name appeared among the first of a list of party recruits, though, by his own account, his activity there was minimal.
 Eminescu's life changed upon the close of World War II, as Bessarabia was again incorporated with the Soviet Union and Romania herself came under a communist regime.
 A samizdat he bequeathed to Popa describes his sense of having been part of the accursed "generation of 1916", destined to both bring about Greater Romania and then see its downfall.
 He also notes his bewilderment at having grown up between an age when the British Empire seemed indestructible and one in which "communism took over one third of the globe."
 The regime, backed by Soviet occupation troops until 1957, inaugurated a clampdown on dissent, which resulted in Eminescu's dishonorable discharge and arrest in 1947.

+Eminescu's nominal position as a PNȚ founder was brought up against him during the subsequent investigations.
+He was originally held for "failure to denounce" a political crime, but was later found guilty of a more serious charge, namely "conspiracy against the social order".
 During the searching of his place, his Napoleon manuscripts were also confiscated.
-He was released in 1954, after carrying out his 7-year term in jail.
 In later years, he mentioned having done "hard time in jail, but without going into further details."
-In the early 1950s, he was held at Jilava prison, in the narrow place designated as Șerpăria (the "Snake Place"); fellow inmate Ion Deboveanu recalls that Eminescu's sleeping area had a width of only 25 centimeters (10 inches).
+In the early 1950s, he was held at Jilava Prison, in the narrow place designated as Șerpăria (the "Snake Place"); fellow inmate Ion Deboveanu recalls that Eminescu's sleeping area had a width of only 25 centimeters (10 inches).
 Deboveanu also notes that he used to entertain cellmates with stories about his father and his uncle.
+Eminescu was sent to Aiud prison, alongside old-regime figures such as Istrate Micescu, Nichifor Crainic, and Radu Gyr.
+One eyewitness recounts that "our great poet's nephew" was among those made to stand for hours with their feet in freezing water; when asked how Romanians had allowed themselves such moral decay, Eminescu replied: "nothing should be of surprise in this country, where history is produced by the likes of Mihai Ralea, with Ana Pauker as our foreign minister!"

-Other reports place Eminescu in Aiud prison, alongside old-regime figures such as Istrate Micescu, Nichifor Crainic, and Radu Gyr, and finally as a laborer at Ocnele Mari, Vâlcea County, and at Peninsula, on the Danube–Black Sea Canal.
+Eminescu was finally a laborer at Ocnele Mari, Vâlcea County, and at Peninsula, on the Danube–Black Sea Canal.
+He was released in 1954, after carrying out his 7-year term in jail.
 Meanwhile, the Soviet occupation went in tandem with the Soviet incorporation of Bessarabia (as the Moldavian SSR).
-During the mid 1950s, the Romanian Ukrainian Constantin Popovici was in Romania as part of the KGB staff, while preparing his literary biography of Mihai Eminescu.
+During the mid 1950s, the Romanian Ukrainian scholar Constantin Popovici was in Romania as part of the KGB staff, and preparing his literary biography of Mihai Eminescu.
 To this end, he approached Gheorghe Eminescu, with whom he had a "long correspondence".
 Eminescu's daughter, appointed in 1945 as one of Romania's first three female judges, became an academic in 1949, focusing on international copyright law.
 During her father's imprisonment, she was sidelined and repeatedly interrogated; forced out of the legal profession, she found employment as a tailor and artisan shoemaker.
-She was only allowed back as a researcher in 1954, and could advance professionally after 1965.
+She was only allowed back as a librarian (a researcher from 1954), and could advance professionally after 1965.
 In 1947, she had given birth to daughter Roxana, whose father was the ophthalmologist Ștefan Stătescu.
 After marrying fellow jurist Valentin A. Georgescu, Yolanda joined the ranks of the communist nomeklatura.
 According to Anghel Popa, this is what allowed her to lecture at Western universities, where Gheorghe's granddaughter was also educated.
 According to her own memoirs, she was continuously harassed by agents of the Securitate (Communist Romania's secret police), including one of her father's case workers.